A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Theoretical background and methodology

 \subsection{Electromechanical phase-field fracture model}

-This section outlines the coupled electromechanical phase-field fracture formulation under small strain assumptions.
-The model describes the degradation of mechanical and electrical fields due to crack nucleation and evolution in electro-active materials.
-The governing equations, constitutive relations, energy functional, and weak form are presented within a variational framework suitable for modeling fracture under coupled electromechanical loading conditions.
-For a detailed derivation and numerical implementation, the reader is referred to \cite{Ref011}.
+This section presents a coupled electromechanical phase-field fracture formulation under small-strain assumptions, describing the degradation of mechanical and electrical fields due to crack nucleation and evolution in electro-active materials.
+The governing equations, constitutive relations, energy functional, and weak form are formulated within a variational framework for coupled electromechanical fracture.
+Detailed derivations and numerical implementation are referred to \cite{Ref011}.